 More than a month after its launch, Respawn Entertainment’s Apex Legends, the hit Battle Royale, has finally received the first major patch to fix many of the game’s balance issues that gamers have been waiting for.

-First, Respawn said their goal was not to launch new game-speeding balance updates for Apex Legends, because the game was quite complete.
+First, Respawn said their goal was not to launch new game-speeding balance updates for Apex Legends because the game was quite complete.
 “Our goal is to bring changes less often, but with weight and being thoroughly tested to reduce the negative effects on the time you spend to master the mechanisms, Weapons, characters in the game.
 You won’t need to read patch notes every few days to catch up on how weapons and characters work, ” Respawn wrote.
-“We know you guys spend a lot of time in the game practicing your skills, for example using the Wrait teleport the last opponent down the cliff to kill.”
+“We know you guys spend a lot of time in the game practicing your skills, for example, using the Wrait teleport the last opponent down the cliff to kill.”

-The guns in the game will not be balanced in the same way that everything is equally effective, because Respawn jokes that they like the memes that gamers create about the weak Mozambique gun.
+The guns in the game will not be balanced in the same way that everything is equally effective because Respawn jokes that they like the memes that gamers create about the weak Mozambique gun.
 “We aim to have a power curve on the weapons.
 It means that some weapons will be weaker and more popular, while others will be stronger and rarer.
-Some are intentionally weakened until they have all the purple components, while others are early game weapons, just a little bit more melee and you’ll want to replace them as soon as possible. ”
+Some are intentionally weakened until they have all the purple components, while others are early game weapons, just a little bit more melee, and you’ll want to replace them as soon as possible. ”

 With that goal in mind, Respawn will continue to balance the shotguns in the game based on player feedback.
-“We will continue to monitor data and feedback from gamers and internal testing, but for now for now those guns will not change.”
+“We will continue to monitor data and feedback from gamers and internal testing, but for now, for now, those guns will not change.”

-“To balance the game, we look at a set of factors: the selected ratio, the win rate, and the match-by-game win ratio between the two characters and many other metrics, and the game’s response. prime again.
+“To balance the game, we look at a set of factors: the selected ratio, the win rate, and the match-by-game win ratio between the two characters and many other metrics, and the game’s response prime again.
 The results between the 5 characters of small and medium sizes are good – they are relatively balanced in terms of power.
-However, the big characters are too weak and their size proved to be an important factor, ” Respawn admitted.
+However, the big characters are too weak, and their size proved to be an important factor, ” Respawn admitted.